T

 landmark

-The former imperial palace of the Habsburg dynasty, this vast complex houses several museums including the Imperial Apartments, the Sisi Museum, and the Imperial Silver Collection.
-Explore the opulent rooms where emperors and empresses once lived and ruled.
+The former imperial palace of the Habsburg dynasty, this sprawling complex houses several museums, the Imperial Apartments, the Sisi Museum, and the Imperial Silver Collection.
+Explore the opulent state rooms and learn about the lives of emperors and empresses.

 2. Midday